BitcoinQnA/BitcoinPrivacyGuide/get.md

 * Come after you for tax liabilities
 * Generally know more about you than they should

-If you already own some bitcoin from a KYC source, you can see decide on the best course of action and read more on the risks of KYC [here](https://bitcoinqna.github.io/noKYConly/).
+If you already own some bitcoin from a KYC source, you can decide on the best course of action and read more on the risks of KYC [here](https://bitcoinqna.github.io/noKYConly/).
 At the very least, ensure that you keep your KYC and non-KYC stacks of bitcoin completely separate.

 Given these risks it seems logical that step 1 of your Bitcoin privacy journey should be to ensure that when obtaining bitcoin, the less people that know the better.
 Buying from a no-KYC source facilitates this.